 Training Program Lead

-Polly leads the development and organization of the Alliance’s international training programs and co-facilitates long and short courses in strategic planning, grassroots organizing, and science communications.
-A conservation biologist by training (B.Sc., biology, University of North Carolina-Chapel Hill; M.Sc., marine resource management, Oregon State University), she is drawn to projects working on innovative approaches to resource conservation in the global context.
-Her passion for wildlife, marine environments, and world cultures began while growing up in the Finger Lakes of New York and traveling with her family and for study.
-A profoundly influential program in Namibia with Round River Conservation Studies launched her career interests in environmental policy and community-based management.
-She went on to work with the Cheetah Conservation Fund, The Nature Conservancy, and the National Oceanic and Atmospheric Administration.
-Serving with her husband in Peace Corps Madagascar Service from 2010-12 revealed a new perspective on the intersection of conservation and food security, and the necessity of sustainable agricultural systems and food security are to successful conservation pursuits.
-With renewed career insights, she joined the CALS-Cornell community through the School of Integrative Plant Science before taking on her role with the Alliance for Science in 2014.
+Polly leads the development and organization of the Cornell Alliance for Science’s international training programs and co-facilitates long and short courses in strategic planning, grassroots organizing, and science communications.
+A conservation biologist by training (B.Sc., biology, University of North Carolina-Chapel Hill; M.Sc., marine resource management, Oregon State University), she is drawn to projects employing innovative approaches to resource conservation in the global context.
+Polly’s love for wildlife, freshwater and marine environments, and world cultures began while growing up in the Finger Lakes of New York and traveling with her family and for study.
+A life-changing program with Round River Conservation Studies in Namibia launched her career interests in environmental policy and community-based ecosystem management, leading to work with the Cheetah Conservation Fund, The Nature Conservancy, and the National Oceanic and Atmospheric Administration.
+Serving with her husband in Peace Corps Madagascar Service from 2010-12 revealed a new perspective on the intersection of conservation and food security, and the necessity of sustainable agricultural systems.
+She joined the CALS-Cornell community and ultimately the Alliance for Science in International Programs in 2014.
 Polly loves being back on Cayuga Lake with her husband, young son, and precocious cats.